 Cafe Turko

-website | get directions | cuisine: Turkish | price range: $$ | best for: casual Mediterranean fare
+website | 750 N 34th St (get directions) | cuisine: Turkish | price range: $$ | best for: casual Mediterranean fare

 As soon as you walk into Cafe Turko, you’ll notice the vibrant wall colors and ceiling decorated with lanterns.
 The owners also couldn’t be more friendly, as I’ve worked with them personally on a catering order in the past.
 All of this makes Cafe Turko a warm and inviting space for a casual weeknight meal.

-What to order: I strongly recommend their rainbow hummus plate and lamb beyti kebab.
+I strongly recommend their rainbow hummus plate and lamb beyti kebab.
 The hummus is super creamy and loaded with fresh flavor.
 The kebabs come wrapped in flatbread, almost like a quesadilla.
 It’s addictive!

 Pro tip: With some of the best Halal food in Seattle and a veg-forward menu, Cafe Turko is a great spot for people with dietary restrictions.